sparkfun/MicroMod_Machine_Learning_Carrier/README.md

 --------------
 * **[Hookup Guide](https://learn.sparkfun.com/tutorials/micromod-machine-learning-carrier-board-hookup-guide)** - Basic hookup guide for the SparkFun MicroMod Machine Learning Carrier Board.
 * **[Getting Started with MicroMod](https://learn.sparkfun.com/tutorials/getting-started-with-micromod)** - A tutorial to help you get started with the MicroMod Ecosystem.
-* **[Designing with MicroMod](https://learn.sparkfun.com/tutorials/designing-with-micromod)** - Detailed tutorial on designing with the MicroMod standard.

 License Information
 -------------------